breber/garagehub/README.md

 We use a custom build of Bootstrap.
 The only differences are some custom colors.

-Copy the `static/css/carhub.less` from our repository into the `less` folder of the Bootstrap repo.
-Add `@import "carhub.less";` to the `bootstrap.less` file right after the `@import "variables.less";` line.
-Then build bootstrap, and copy the updated JS and CSS to the corresponding location in the CarHub repo.
+Copy the `static/css/garagehub.less` from our repository into the `less` folder of the Bootstrap repo.
+Add `@import "garagehub.less";` to the `bootstrap.less` file right after the `@import "variables.less";` line.
+Then build bootstrap, and copy the updated JS and CSS to the corresponding location in the repo.

 ## Helpful Links